Paint Furniture Black – Everything You Need to Know

 Here’s what the paint looked like after the first coat had dried for a couple of hours.

-The dresser drawers didn't have the greatest coverage after the first coat of black paint.
+Dresser drawers after first coat of black paint.

 On the top, where I had brushed the primer and rolled the paint, you could see brush marks from the primer, and only very very slight texture from the roller.